skrax/Celnet.Domain/README.md

 4. Utilize the provided API implementation for your backend development, making use of IApi and IApiBuilder to define and execute requests.

+## Contributing

+We welcome contributions to the Celnet.Domain library.
+If you have ideas for improvements, bug fixes, or new features, please open an issue or create a pull request on our GitHub repository.

+## License

+This library is licensed under the MIT License.
+See the [LICENSE](https://github.com/skrax/Celnet.Domain/blob/main/LICENSE) file for details.